Skip to main content

 Learning To Teach Creative Technologies Remotely: A Virtual UnSymposium is an opportunity to participate in conversations on how to foster creativity and experimentation within this new teaching and learning landscape.
 In an UnSymposium format, we will get together and share what worked and didn’t work in our remote and hybrid classrooms this past year, as well as workshop opportunities and challenges for our pedagogy in the coming semester.
 Propose a case study to share via our open call.

-Session topics will include:
+Session topics included:

 • Creative Coding